zzzprojects/learn-orm/tutorials/mvc-with-entity-framework-core/handle-concurrency.md

  - The two tabs display the same information, so let's change a **Birth Date** field in the first browser tab and click `Save`.
  - The browser shows the Index page with the changed value.
- - Now change a **Birth Date** field in the second browser tab with different value and click Save.
+ - Now change a **Birth Date** field in the second browser tab with different values and click Save.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/mvc-with-entity-framework-core/images/handle-concurrency-1.png">